Flood Advisory Issued for Parts of Big Island

-The National Weather Service in Honolulu has issued a Flood Advisory for the Island of Hawai‘i until 5:15 p.m.
-HST.
+The National Weather Service in Honolulu has issued a Flood Advisory for the Island of Hawai‘i until 5 p.m.

-At 3:16 PM HST, radar indicated slow-moving heavy showers with rain rates of 1 to 2 inches per hour over leeward slopes along Saddle Road and portions of Māmalahoa Highway above Waikoloa Village.
+At 1:58 p.m., radar indicated slow-moving heavy showers near Waiki‘i.
+Rain was falling at a rate of one to two inches per hour.

-The heaviest showers have been falling between the old Saddle Road junction and Waiki‘i.

 PRECAUTIONARY/PREPAREDNESS ACTIONS